niklasp/trufflesuite.com/src/tutorial.md

    ![Improve MetaMask](/img/tutorials/pet-shop/metamask-analytics.png "Improve MetaMask")

 1. In the box marked **Wallet Seed**, enter the mnemonic that is displayed in Ganache.
+If your MetaMask does not show the **Wallet Seed** box, import your account by pasting the private key of one of your Ganache Wallets.
+You can reveal the key by clicking on the key symbol right on one of your Wallets under the "Accounts"-Tab.

    <p class="alert alert-danger">
    **Warning**: Do not use this mnemonic on the main Ethereum network (mainnet).
 If you send ETH to any account generated from this mnemonic, you will lose it all!